WMRamadan/kubernetes-on-aws/README.md

 ![kubernetes_aws](./images/kops-aws-1.png)

-This is a tutorial and a step by step walkthrough on setting up a kubernetes clust on AWS using kops.
+This is a tutorial and a step by step walkthrough on setting up a kubernetes cluster on AWS using kops.